Signs of burnout at work and how to deal with it

 Understanding what causes burnout can help you put strategies in place to make sure that your employees aren’t impacted by it too strongly.

-Obviously, you can’t remove everything that might cause an employee stress, but giving them tools and resources to cope more effectively, as well as not putting too much on each employee will help support this.
+Obviously, you can’t remove everything that might cause an employee stress, but giving them tools and resources to cope more effectively, as well as not putting too much pressure on each employee, will help support this.

 There are numerous wellbeing initiatives you can put in place to smooth over some of the stresses of life.
 This can include: